AnnaRobinson/new_relic_insights/doc/configuring.md

 variable stored in Drupal.
 In addition to those, you may wish to configure some additional variables, explained below:

-__CURL timeout__ - By default, all web service calls to Insights will timeout after 5 seconds.
+__CURL timeout__ - By default, all web service calls to Insights will time out after 5 seconds.
 You can configure a higher or lower timeout value based on your own needs.
 To do so, add the following line to settings.php:
 ```php